aaron-grau/curic/sql/projects/active_record_lite/instructions/active-record-lite-i.md

 # Building ActiveRecordLite

 In this project, we build our own lite version of ActiveRecord.

+## Learning Goals

-The purpose of this project is for you to understand how ActiveRecord actually works: how your ActiveRecord world is translated into SQL.
+* Understand how ActiveRecord is translated into SQL

 ## Setup